Sheudz/SharpNet/README.md

 - **Description:** Sends a message to a specific client.
 - **Arguments:**
   - `TcpClient client`: The client to which the message will be sent.
-  - `string packetId`: The identifier to prepend to the message.
+  - `string packetId`: The identifier to prepend to the message. null allowed
   - `string message`: The message to be sent to the client.
 - **Returns:** `Task`: A `Task` representing the asynchronous operation.
 This method is asynchronous and returns a `Task` to indicate completion.